hsk/trans/typeclass/impl_tclass.md

     eqList eq xs ys
     eqList eq _ _ = False

-  The denition of eqList can be obtained directly from the instance declaration on lists in Section 2 in much the same way as the denition of member' was obtained from that of member.
+  The definition of eqList can be obtained directly from the instance declaration on lists in Section 2 in much the same way as the definition of member' was obtained from that of member.
-  Type classes do not require a particular denition of equality for a data type;
+  Type classes do not require a particular definition of equality for a data type;
   any function of the appropriate type can by supplied by the user to check equality.

-  As a convenience, Haskell allows the programmer to use derived instances for some of the standard classes like Eq, automatically generating appropriate instance denitions.
+  As a convenience, Haskell allows the programmer to use derived instances for some of the standard classes like Eq, automatically generating appropriate instance definitions.

   Note that this feature is not itself part of the underlying type system.